Academic Catalog 2022-2023

 • Job and Internship Search

-The CCPD manages Pratt Pro, the go-to resource for students seeking internships, full- or part-time staff positions, freelance work, or volunteer positions.
+The CCPD manages Handshake, the go-to resource for students seeking internships, full- or part-time staff positions, freelance work, or volunteer positions.
 Employers from all industries around the world seeking Pratt talent post thousands of opportunities each year.
 CCPD staff stay abreast of changing trends and employer needs, maintain relationships with employers and internship providers nationally and internationally, and offer curated opportunity fairs, networking events, and portfolio reviews.

 • Professional Development Programming